WanjaNjunge/opencart/e2e-testing/README.md

 ## CI Status

 This is the e2e automated testing suite for the [OpenCart Demo](https://demo.opencart.com/).
-The tests are written in js and they run in cypress.
+The tests are written in JS and they run in Cypress.

 ## File Naming And Structure